Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 We then place the original system and ancillas into contact by allowing them to evolve together under automaton circuit dynamics, as discussed in Sec.~\ref{sec:automaton}.
 The question we aim to address is if and how pseudoentanglement is achieved on the entire system of $N$ qubits over the course of the evolution.
 As the phases are already randomized, it is sufficient to focus on the subsets.

-A first apparent constraint is that the value of $K$ is conserved, even as we add the ancillas: even assuming that the subsets indeed equilibrate to the uniform distribution, pseudoentanglement requires $\omega(\poly{N}) < K < o(2^N)$ (see Sec.~\ref{sec:review_pe}).
-Combining these constraints with the analogous ones from the initial state ($N \mapsto N_A$) yields the overall constraint\footnote{Some examples of parameters satisfying these constraints are as follows: $N_A = N/2$, $K = \exp(N^{1/2})$; $N_A = N^{1/2}$, $ K = \exp(N^{1/4})$; $N_A = (\log N)^2$, $K = N^{\log\log N}$.
-These examples are purely illustrative; in the following we will not assume anything about $N$, $N_A$, $K$ other than Eq.~\eqref{eq:constraint_K_NA_N}.}
+A first apparent constraint is that the value of $K$ is conserved, even as we add the ancillas: even assuming that the subsets indeed equilibrate to the uniform distribution, pseudoentanglement requires $\omega(\poly{N}) < K < 2^{o(N)}$ (see Sec.~\ref{sec:review_pe}).
+Combining these constraints with the analogous ones from the initial state ($N \mapsto N_A$) yields the overall constraint

 In particular this implies that ${N_A}$ must grow faster than $\log(N)$.
 Intuitively this means that the number of ancillas added to the original system cannot be too large, otherwise one would ``dilute'' the initial pseudoentanglement too much.